 During that time she has seen some heartbreaking living conditions in Wake County.
 “It was eye-opening to see the emotional and financial need,” said Margaret.
 “I spend a lot of time with each person to get the necessary information to help make the best possible volunteer match.”

 Before Margaret goes into a Care Receiver’s home, The Center does a phone evaluation.
 “It is important that we know the environment into which we are sending our wonderful volunteers, and to ensure that our Care Receivers are safe in their homes,” said Robin Pollock, The Center’s Services Coordinator.

 As the need grows in Wake County so does the need for volunteers to capture the details that will assist staff in determining eligibility and priority for services.
 “The assessor position is very important, as they are the first faces our Care Receivers see from The Center,” Robin said.

 Our next Assessor Training is planned for March 9.
 If you are currently a volunteer and want to move to the next level, this training is for you.
 “It’s been rewarding to talk to such nice people and then be able to help them is great,” Margaret said.

-Please contact Robin to learn more about The Center’s Assessor Program.
+Please contact Nancy to learn more about The Center’s Assessor Program.